OISF/suricata/doc/userguide/configuration/multi-tenant.rst

 vlan-id
 ~~~~~~~

 Assign tenants to VLAN ids.
-Suricata matches the outermost VLAN id with this value.
+Suricata matches the outermost VLAN id with this value with
+the selector ``vlan`` (default); the selector ``vlan-pair`` should be used if QinQ is deployed and requires both
+the inner and outer VLAN id values to match to determine the tenant.
 Multiple VLANs can have the same tenant id.
-VLAN id values must be between 1 and 4094.
+VLAN id values must be between 1 and 4094 with the ``vlan`` selector.
+A wildcard value of ``00`` can be used with the ``vlan-pair`` selector.

 Example of VLAN mapping::